wi110w/databases-xml/lab_1/README.md

 ## About lab
 Lab #1 project for course "Databases.
-XML"
+XML".
+Variant #5
 ## Goals
 * Fetch 20 HTML pages starting from `http://football.ua/` parsing images and texts.
 Next page of this site use as one of hyperlinks on current page.
 Parsing results save as XML file of the following structure: